I realize that my tone while writing this is aimed at children even though my niece and nephew are now adults.

 They announced when our sister train (Train 2) was passing by the other way.
 We are Train 1.

-There are a lot fewer stops on Canada Rail than with Amtrak, but they tend to be a little bit longer as the train is serviced which includes getting fuel.
-However, since many of the places are remote they have to truck it in.
+There are a lot fewer stops on Canada Rail than with Amtrak, but they tend to be a little bit longer as the train is serviced, which includes getting fuel.
+Since many of the places are remote they have to truck it in.

 This is our room from the outside.